 Would Telehealth interfere with my Liability Insurance?

-Liability is dictated by state law and therefore, if you intend to practice across state-lines, you may want to check in with your insurance company to see how that coverage will be effected.
+Liability is dictated by state law and therefore if you intend to practice across state lines, you may want to check in with your insurance company to see how that coverage will be affected.
 Much of the coverage issues will vary by plan and insurance company.
 The Telehealth Resource Center recommends that you seek written assurance from your insurance company to ensure that their coverage will extend across multiple states.

 Can I still take insurance with Telehealth?

 Yes.
 We have seen many completely virtual practices become in-network providers with a number of insurance companies.
-Coverage my vary between Telehealth and in-person office visits, but currently 30 states have implemented parity laws that require private insurance companies to offer the same coverage for a Telehealth services as they would an in-office appointment.
+Coverage may vary between Telehealth and in-person office visits, but currently, 30 states have implemented parity laws that require private insurance companies to offer the same coverage for Telehealth services as they would an in-office appointment.
 As more insurance companies expand their coverage of nutritional care, we can only expect to see an increase in Telehealth coverage as well.

 How do I stay HIPAA compliant while practicing Telehealth?

 HIPAA compliance means safeguarding your client’s private health information.
 When entering into the realm of Telehealth, you must ensure that all technology where health information appears has the protection HIPAA requires.
 You must have a Business Associates’ Agreement (BAA) in place with any and all third-parties who store or have access to private health information.
 This means that communication technology such as Skype, text messages, Facetime, Google Forms, SurveyMonkey, Dropbox, Snapchat or many, many others are not HIPAA compliant and you must acquire a BAA if you intend to use any of these third parties in your practice.
 The alternative is to use a Telehealth platform that is already HIPAA compliant – like Healthie!